Zak-Rogers/KnightRaider/README.md

 Our game was about a Knight who was having to fight his way back to his castle, which is under attack, saving his citizens along the way.
 We developed four levels including a tutorial and a boss fight.
 You can download a build version through our itch.io page https://3mangroup.itch.io/knightraider

 During the development I was the main programmer and here you can find the Code for the game which was writen by myself.
 We had six different enermies, so I wrote a Enermy superclass which each of the different enermy type's subclasses could inherit from.
-Here i wrote a a few shared methods which were virtual so i could adjust them in the child class.
+Here i wrote a a few shared methods which were virtual so i could override them in the child class.